Tariffs

 Taxes

 For those in the food service industry, early in the campaign Trump proposed no taxes on tips or overtime.
-It is unclear whether any resulting legislation would apply both to income taxes and payroll taxes, which fund Medicare and Social Security.
+It is unclear whether any resulting legislation would apply both to income taxes and payroll taxes, which fund Medicare and Social Security, and whether there would be any limitations (such as phase-outs at higher income thresholds).

 M&A